Namco Museum Remix

-Namco Museum Remix is a 2007 video game compilation developed and published for the Wii by Namco Bandai Games.
-The compilation includes nine Namco arcade games and five "remix" games made specifically for this compilation.
-A remake, Namco Museum Megamix, was released exclusively in North America on November 26, 2010; the game features nine other arcade games alongside the titles from the original, as well as an additional remix game based on Grobda.
+Namco Museum Remix is a 2007 video game compilation developed and published by Namco Bandai Games for the Wii.
+The compilation includes nine arcade games originally developed by Namco and five "remix" games made specifically for this compilation.
+An enhanced version, Namco Museum Megamix, was released exclusively in North America on November 26, 2010; the game features nine other arcade games alongside the titles from the original, as well as an additional remix game based on Grobda.

 Overview

 Namco Museum Remix is part of the Namco Museum series of arcade compilations.
 Just like with other Namco Museum games, it includes a collection of classic arcade titles.
 However, these are actually ports, rather than being emulated, and are presented in the same style as in Namco Museum Battle Collection for the PlayStation Portable.
 This game also adds five "Remix" versions with updated graphics and gameplay which differs from the originals in some cases significantly.
 For example, in Galaga Remix, players not only have to protect themselves, but also protect Pac-Man as he rolls through space.
-The "Remix" games feature Miis, and each minigame is presented as an "attraction" in an amusement park.
+The "Remix" games feature Miis, and each minigame is presented as an "attraction" in an amusement park; you gain access to the original arcade games by entering the Carnival Arcade building.